simonesilvestroni/m2m-website/_posts/2021-04-01-daw-from-logic-to-pro-tools-to-reaper-part-1.md

 ## Logic

 After starting out with Cubase in 1995 and using it until v4, I moved to eMagic’s Logic in 2002.
-Transitioned to Apple’s [Logic Pro X](https://www.apple.com/logic-pro/){:target="_blank" rel="noopener"} a bit late, I stayed there until last year.
+Transitioned to Apple’s [Logic Pro X](https://www.apple.com/logic-pro/) a bit late, I stayed there until last year.
 All in all, **it’s been 18 years with Logic**.

 {% include pattern-figure.html image="/assets/images/daw-logic-platinum.jpg" caption="2002: Logic Audio Platinum 5" width="768" height="581" %}

 ## Pro Tools

 I used plenty of other audio software over time and had always felt like **Logic was never the best choice for post-production**.
-After a problematic job, last year I finally jumped ship and paid Avid for 12 months of [Pro Tools subscription](https://avid.com/pro-tools/comparison){:target="_blank" rel="noopener"}.
+After a problematic job, last year I finally jumped ship and paid Avid for 12 months of [Pro Tools subscription](https://avid.com/pro-tools/comparison).
 Despite being already familiar with the program, it substantially changed my workflow for the better.

 I see it as a brilliant computer metaphor for someone who **learned the craft in the analog world**.
 The management of the I/O, the way it handles sends and returns, and above all, the powerful and fast audio editing.
 Yet, there’s something about it that always felt awkward to me.
 I didn’t enjoy its distinct lack of personalization, the difficult compatibility, and the **unpredictability software-wise**.
 Too many random crashes and obscure error messages that never quite stood up to its price.